 Choice is the buzzword at Manitoba.
-Western Canada’s oldest ivory tower offers more than 100 degrees, including some rare courses.
+Western Canada’s oldest university offers more than 100 degrees, including some rare courses.
 Professional schools offer degrees in architecture, engineering, medicine, dentistry, law and pharmacy.
 Despite its size and research focus, Manitoba prioritizes “an outstanding student experience,” says president David Barnard.
 Manitoba is committed to improving access and support for Indigenous students through its Pathways to Indigenous Achievement plan.
-The university is home to more than 2,000 First Nations, Métis and Inuit students.
+The university is home to more than 2,400 First Nations, Metis and Inuit students.
 Manitoba has also produced almost 100 Rhodes Scholars—more than any other school west of Ontario.
 Notable grads include Marshall McLuhan and author Miriam Toews.
-While the trademark Georgian-style architecture reminds students of the school’s history, the new Active Living Centre, which opened in 2015, welcomes visitors with its transparent curtain wall.
-Taché Hall, a 100-year-old former residence, has been recently renovated and is home to the faculty of music and a new theatre.
-And, for those worried about harsh Winnipeg winters, moving around campus is easy, thanks to an extensive tunnel system linking up both old and new buildings.
+While the trademark Georgian-style architecture reminds students of the school’s history, the Active Living Centre, which opened in 2015, welcomes visitors with its transparent curtain wall.
+Taché Hall, a former residence, has been renovated and is home to the faculty of music and a new theatre.
+And, for those worried about harsh Winnipeg winters, moving around campus is easy thanks to an extensive tunnel system linking both old and new buildings.